Aestheticism: Aesthetic decorative arts

-Contrasting with the ebonized-gilt furniture is use of blue and white for porcelain and china.
+Contrasting with the ebonised-gilt furniture is use of blue and white for porcelain and china.
 Similar themes of peacock feathers and nature would be used, in blue and white tones on dinnerware and other crockery.
 The blue and white design was also popular, on square porcelain tiles.
 It is reported that Oscar Wilde used aesthetic decorations, during his youth.
 This aspect of the movement was also satirised by Punch magazine and in Patience.

 In 1882, Oscar Wilde visited Canada, where he toured the town of Woodstock, Ontario and gave a lecture on 29 May, titled "The House Beautiful".
 In this lecture, Wilde exposited the principles of the Aesthetic Movement in decorative and applied design, also known, at the time, as the "Ornamental Aesthetic" style, according to which local flora and fauna were celebrated, as beautiful and textured, layered ceilings were popular.
-An example of this can be seen in Annandale National Historic Site, located in Tillsonburg, Ontario, Canada.
+An example of this can be seen in Annandale National Historic Site, located in Tillsonburg, Canada.
 The house was built in 1880 and decorated by Mary Ann Tillson, who happened to attend Oscar Wilde's lecture in Woodstock.

 Since the Aesthetic Movement was only prevalent in the decorative arts from about 1880 until about 1890, there are not many surviving examples of this particular style, but one such example is 18 Stafford Terrace, London, England, which provides insight into how the middle classes interpreted its principles.
 Olana, the home of Frederic Edwin Church, in upstate New York, is an important example of exoticism in the Aesthetic Movement decorative arts.

 Influence on advertising

-The aesthetic movement in England became directly involved in advertising, and Pears soap (under advertising pioneer Thomas J. Barratt) recruited English actress and socialite Lillie Langtry—who had been painted by aesthete artists and was also a friend of Oscar Wilde—to promote their products in 1882, making her the first celebrity to endorse a commercial product.
+The aesthetic movement in England became directly involved in advertising, and Pears soap (under advertising pioneer Thomas J. Barratt) recruited English actress and socialite Lillie Langtry—who had been painted by aesthete artists and was also a friend of Oscar Wilde—to promote their products in 1882, making her the first celebrity to endorse a commercial item.